aquasecurity/trivy-operator/docs/operator/getting-started.md

 ## What's Next?

 - Find out how the operator scans workloads that use container images from [Private Registries].
-- By default, the operator uses Trivy as [Vulnerability Scanner] and Polaris as [Configuration Checker], but you can choose other tools that are integrated with Trivy-Operator or even implement you own plugin.
+- By default, the operator uses Trivy as [Vulnerability Scanner] and Trivy as [Configuration Checker], but you can choose other tools that are integrated with Trivy-Operator or even implement you own plugin.

 [minikube]: https://minikube.sigs.k8s.io/docs/